aopal/sgt/_dm notes/Misc/npcs.md

 	- CN level 10 half-elf fighter, one of the first adventurers to survive the Catacombs and one of the principal founders of Hope's Rock.
 Extremely friendly with people who they think have the potential to be worthy adventurers, but has nothing but contempt for the less able.
 To their view anyone who willingly chooses to come to a place known for extremely dangerous monsters should be ready for it to be a difficult place to live, even if that difficulty is entirely separate from the monsters.
 In this vein, doesn't see anything particularly wrong with the lift debts, as they think it's a relatively fair price for the cost it took to build the town, both monetary and in blood.
 Kind of doesn't think about the ethics of only informing people about the debt once they're stuck in the Lower Rock
 - Jemar
 	- (dge-MAR) Half-orc, founder of the merchants of adventure and self-appointed mayor of Hope's Rock, not that they actually do anything much.
 Lives in one of the few fully wooden houses, build in a magically excavated cave on his own personal level of the upper street of Demon's Lane.
 Doesn't stop them complaining about how many steps they have to climb to leave their front door.
 Only gives the time of day to nobles and adventureres with particularly interesting stories
-	- LE
+	- LE, former smuggler/pirate man-at-arms after fighting his way up from a lookout that turned to "legitimate" business in a sort of retirement.
+Born dirt-poor but took what he wanted
-- Vorqull
+- Torrel
-	- (VORE-cull) Dragonborn, overseer of the farmers in Dragon's Gulch.
+	- wood-elf, overseer of the farmers in Dragon's Gulch.
 Not inclined to use many words, but seems surprisingly content with her lot as effectively an imprisoned labourer
 	- true neutral, formerly a scribe in the courts of the kingdom of Frairus, now an escaped convict guilty of fraud, forgery, and being an accomplice to grand larceny.
 Came to Hope's Rock because she had no where else to run.
 Harbors some resentment at her imprisonment on the part of the merchants of adventure, but on the whole finds it vastly preferable to life on the run, as had been her existence for the 5 years before arriving in Hope's rock, about a year before the party did.
 - Sirvan
-	- (SEAR-vinn) Level 8 male human sorceror, Karlsan.
+	- (SEAR-vinn) Level 8 male [race] sorceror, Karlsan.
 Sort of the main recruiter for the Shattered God's Cult, the warm and reasonable face that's meant to draw people in.
 Hangs around the Giant's burrow to try and recruit newcomers before they can be scared off, as well as any of the poorer citizens of Hope's Rock that are desperate enough
 - Yesri
 	- Halfling bard, member of the Artist's guild.
 Tags along with adventurers they find intriguing, as they hope to compose "a new epic for this strange new era, the likes of which the world has never seen before"
 - Laslow